Homework 4: Generalizaiton and regularization¶

 Note:

-by the number of mini-batches per epoch.
+• The total number of training iterations (loops) is calculated by multiplying the num_epochs by the number of mini-batches per epoch.
 In our example, we have $10 \times 32 = 320$ training loops

 1.4 - Train on a realistic dataset using Pytorch [40/40]¶

 Next, let us load the MNIST data set.
-This time we will use torch
+This time we will use torch.

 import torch